ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 Cleaning up
 ===========

-To clean up, run:
+To clean up the containers and Docker's references to the volumes, run:

 .. prompt:: bash $

-   docker-compose -f flocker-swarm-tutorial-node2.yml rm -f flockerctl destroy postgres
+   docker-compose -f flocker-swarm-tutorial-node1.yml stop docker-compose -f flocker-swarm-tutorial-node1.yml rm -f docker volume rm postgres

-Note that this will delete the ``postgres`` volume.

-To understand why we need to use ``flockerctl`` to destroy the volume, see the :ref:`concepts-docker-integration` section.
+To actually delete the volumes, we need to use ``flockerctl``.
+To understand why, see the :ref:`concepts-docker-integration` section.

+.. prompt:: bash $

+   unset DOCKER_HOST
+   unset DOCKER_TLS_VERIFY
+   export FLOCKER_CERTS_PATH=/etc/flocker
+   export FLOCKER_USER=user1
+   export FLOCKER_CONTROL_SERVICE=<ControlNodeIP>
+   flockerctl ls
+   flockerctl destroy -d <DatasetID> # use <DatasetID> from output above

+Note that this will destroy the ``postgres`` volume and all the data in it.

 Next steps
 ==========